 These features would have made the app much harder (impossible) to reverse engineer.
 As you can read in an earlier post, Appdome’s TOTALData Encryption also offers encryption of in-memory data, which protects and obfuscates binary source code at runtime as well.
 Encrypting in-memory data would have made researching the stack overflow exploit in the WhatsApp breach much harder.

 Here’s a 5-minute video that shows *exactly* how.
-Anybody can independently verify this via a free trial, with no development work needed.
+Anybody can independently verify this by creating their account on Appdome, with no development work needed.

-Bottom line, the technology exists to add app hardening and app shielding to apps automatically.
+The bottom line, the technology exists to add app hardening and app shielding to apps automatically.
 That same technology can be used to combine app hardening and app shielding with other security measures.
 That technology is called Appdome, it would have prevented the WhatsApp breach, and it can prevent breaches of your app too.
-I encourage everyone to try it, which you can accomplish in less time than it took you to read this article.
+Our Developer’s Guide for Mobile App Security goes into detail how developers can use Appdome to protect and secure their apps.
+I encourage everyone to try Appdome, which you can accomplish in less time than it took you to read this article.